 Caid was played among Irish parishes until the 19th century, during which the sport was likely mixed with elements from Irish hurling and then officially codified.
 As such, the modern sport called caid, or Gaelic football, is not the same as its medieval predecessor.

 How to Play

 Caid featured two variations that differed in nature tremendously.
-The objective of one variation was to pass the ball through a triangular goal made with two tree trunks, similar to soccer.
-The other variation, featuring a vastly larger playing field over miles of variable terrain, had teams attempting to take the ball into a zone within their own parish.
+The objective of one variant was to pass the ball through a triangular goal made with two tree trunks, similar to soccer.
+The other variant, featuring a vastly larger playing field over miles of variable terrain, had teams attempting to bring the ball into a scoring zone within their own parish.
 With such a large scale, this version of the game took up most of the day.
 With regard to ball handling, no sources suggest that players were only allowed to kick the ball.
 It is more likely that players could kick it in addition to throwing and running it.

 Like several other medieval European ball sports, caid was fairly violent in comparison to modern European ball sports.
 Players were allowed to use wrestling holds to restrain other players, and tackles were likely permitted as well.
 Due to a lack of descriptive sources, many of the other details of the sport are unknown.
 This includes how each game was initiated, the maximum number players, and the like.